FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 Daily ephemerides for the interstellar comet **3I/ATLAS (C/2025 N1)**, generated straight from NASA/JPL Horizons and organised so astrologers can drop the body into their favorite apps.
 Coverage spans the comet’s passage through the heliosphere (2016‑01‑01 → 2040‑12‑31).

-These can be used with many apps such as SkySafari/SkyVoyager, Stellarium, KStars and Solar Fire along with others that can use the listed file types.
-For Astro Gold and TimePassages, unfortunately, there's no way to import new moving bodies.
-However, we have listed instructions about how to add it as a non-moving body for these apps if desired.
+These can be used with many apps such as SkySafari/SkyVoyager, Stellarium, KStars and Solar Fire along with others that can consume MPC data.
+Astro Gold and TimePassages still lack moving-body import hooks, but we include notes on how to define fixed custom points if you want a static reference.

-This is a work-in-progress.
-Some of the apps weren't as easy to modify as imagined, so please be cautious and if anything is difficult or too technical, feel free to [email me](mailto:cavinbirdseyetarot@gmail.com).
-I'll try to fix it up quickly if possible.
-I'm still working to make sure all the apps will actually work, so if they don't, then again you may [email me](mailto:cavinbirdseyetarot@gmail.com)).
+If anything here feels clumsy or you run into trouble, feel free to [email me](mailto:cavinbirdseyetarot@gmail.com) and I’ll keep polishing it.